splunk/observability-workshop/docs/module3/nginx.md

 ***

 ### 1. Start your NGINX!
-Remain in the Multipass shell session and change into the `nginx` directory:
+Remain in the Multipass  or EC2 shell session and change into the `nginx` directory:

 ```bash
 cd ~/workshop/k3s/nginx